savanna-projects/rhino-agent/docs/pages/Configurations.md

 # API: Configurations
-Use the following API methods to request details about automation configurations and to create or modify automation configurations.
+Use the following API methods to request details about _**Rhino Configurations**_ and to create or modify them.

 ## Get Configurations
 Returns a list of available _**Rhino Configurations**_.